Definition of

 The American Edgar Allan Poe is famous for his horror stories.

 Terror is a very intense feeling of fear .
-Fear is defined as a distressing disturbance of the mood due to a real or imagined risk; When it overcomes brain controls and the subject cannot think rationally, terror appears.
+Fear is defined as a distressing disturbance of the mood due to a real or imaginary risk; When it overcomes brain controls and the subject cannot think rationally, terror appears.

 Terror can cause cold sweats , paralysis of the body and, in the most extreme cases, death from cardiac arrest .
 The key to mastering fear and terror is self-control .
 Psychologists recommend trying to breathe slowly and try to clear your mind.